zeSchlausKwab/wavefunc/SPEC.md

 ## Radio Station Events (kind 31237)

 Radio Station events are used to define a radio station and its streams.
-These events are replaceable using the `d` tag.
+These events are replaceable using the `d` tag and comply with the NIP-XX Internet Radio standard.

 ### Content Format